SilasReinagel/silasreinagel.github.io/static/delivering/C4_project_predictability.md

 - Week 3 Update.
 5 features are now live, and we're halfway done with a sixth feature.
 We have spent $180K.
 Everything is on track for project completion in the 4 week timeline.

-Then, once the project reaches the end of it's timebox, you present the final summary.
+Then, once the project reaches the end of its timebox, you present the final summary.

 - Project Summary.
 Our initial estimate was that this project would cost $240K, take 4 weeks, and deliver at least 5 out of these 10 desired features.
 We have successfully delivered 7 out of the 10 desired features in 4 weeks for a total of $240K.